 While important to highlight short term classes and events, remember that true long term engagement is what will drive long term success.

 Winning the trust and subsequent power of word-of-mouth doesn’t come from aggressively pushing a barrage of sales tactics into users’ News Feeds, nor does it come from one-sided conversations about what your organization can offer.
 Instead, users want to be part of an engaged community of support, through:

 - Short, concise messaging with a related photo

 This type of engagement can better capture users’ attention and inspire them to share it amongst their network, which serves to expand your brand’s reach and influence.
 Sharing proactive health topics and resources can be an untapped, yet exceptionally strong, point of differentiation.
 One of our clients, Piedmont Healthcare, shows incredible reach with custom content through their Living Better communications.
 AVID Design built a dynamic category presentation of topics for easier search and share.
 This ease of sharing on social media provides an opportunity to serve communities beyond geographic boundaries for the improved health and wellness of a much more global community.

-AVID Design offers full-scale written and visual communication services for hospitals and healthcare systems, including SharePoint, Web design, SEO and PPC content development and assessment, online video and rich media, analytics and measurement, content management systems and more.
+AVID Design offers full-scale written and visual communication services for hospitals and healthcare systems, including Content Management Systems, SharePoint, Web Design, SEO and PPC, Content Development and Assessment, Online Video, Analytics and Measurement, and more.